thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 I create a dictionary of key value pairs out of the AJAX response the server sends.
-Even though the response is actually a four-tuple of `Length|Type|ID|Content`, treating it as a two-tuple works and let's us get use an ID as a key to get to its associated content.
+Even though the response is actually a four-tuple of `Length|Type|ID|Content`, treating it as a two-tuple works and let's us use an ID as a key to get to its associated Content.

 Preceding and succeeding this code snippet is the set up for the pagination (`pageno = 2`) which I'll go over next.